dipc-cc/hubbard/docs/publications.rst

 .. _publications:

-Publications using the hubbard library
+Publications using the hubbard package
 ======================================

 This implementation of the `hubbard` package has been used in the listed